revloc02/dndMarkdown/colver-5e-homebrew.md

 ##### At 1st Level:

-* **Keep pre-level HPs:** Do not take max HPs for level 1, rather roll the dice normally plus CON and add on to pre-level HPs.
+* **Keep pre-level HPs:** Do not take max HPs for level 1, rather roll your class's HD die normally adding CON and then add this sum onto your pre-level HPs.
 * **Background target:** Choose a background that you would like to work towards, but do not take any of the mechanical features.
 You will work on the Background features during your downtime.
 The DM will facilitate the skills and abilities you receive from this.
 * **Racial Ability Scores:** Take your race's Ability Score Increases.